14 Types of Freelance Writing Jobs and What They Pay

 • Proofreaders.
 Double-check for any errors and mistakes before publishing.

 Think about what you're best at.
 Are you great with grammar and knowing style guidelines, spotting tiny errors that a writer missed?
 Or do you want to help someone get their point across and know how to create a story arc?
+Answering these questions will help you find a niche and connect with the right clients.

 Find editing jobs on Upwork.